letmejustputthishere/chain-fusion-starter/README.md

 ## Overview

 This project demonstrates how to use the Internet Computer as a coprocessor for EVM smart contracts.
 The coprocessor listens to events emitted by an EVM smart contract, processes them, and optionally sends the results back.
-Note that way say EVM smart contracts, as you can not only interact with the Ethereum network, but other networks that are using the Ethereum Virtual Machine (EVM), such as Polygon and Avalanche.
+Note that we say EVM smart contracts, as you can not only interact with the Ethereum network, but other networks that are using the Ethereum Virtual Machine (EVM), such as Polygon and Avalanche.

 This is an early project and should be considered as a proof of concept.
 It is not production-ready and should not be used in production environments.
 There are quite some TODOs in the code which will be addressed over time.
 If you have any questions or suggestions, feel free to open an issue, start a [discussion](https://github.com/letmejustputthishere/chainfusion-starter/discussions) or reach out to me on the [DFINITY Developer Forum](https://forum.dfinity.org/u/cryptoschindler/summary) or [X](https://twitter.com/cryptoschindler).